rmkraus/video-search-and-summarization-devx/.devx/lab_intro/README.md

 ## Explore the API

-We will get started by using a Jupyter Notebook to send requests to the Visual Insights Agent's API.
+We will get started by using a Jupyter Notebook to send requests to the Video Insights Agent's API.
 An OpenAPI specification for this API is available, and the API can be browsed, at
 {{#isBrev}}
 https://api0-{{brevId}}.brevlab.com/docs
 {{/isBrev}}